eX Modelo

 • Paul Chapron

-Sustainable development researcher at IGN.
+Sustainable development researcher at LASTIG laboratory, IGN.
 I started using OpenMOLE around 2013.
-My interests are in OpenMOLE-assisted modeling methodology, visualization of OpenMOLE methods results, vulgarisation and diffusion of model exploration and a little bit of epistemology.
+My interests are in OpenMOLE-assisted modeling methodology, visualization of OpenMOLE methods results, vulgarisation and diffusion of model exploration

 Venue